 My Turn will ask you to provide a cellphone number and an email address.
 The state says this is so you can use two-factor authentication to doubly confirm your identity and make your appointment, and to prevent bots automatically scooping up available appointments online.

-If you don't have an email address or a cellphone number, or have questions, you can call the California COVID-19 Hotline at 1-833-422-4255 (Monday-Friday, 8 a.m.-8 p.m., Saturday and Sunday 8 a.m.-5 p.m PT) and sign up over the phone.
-Both English-speaking and Spanish-speaking operators are available via the California COVID-19 Hotline.
+If you don't have an email address or a cellphone number, or have questions, you can call the California COVID-19 Hotline at 833-422-4255 (Monday-Friday, 8 a.m.-8 p.m., Saturday and Sunday 8 a.m.-5 p.m PT) and sign up over the phone.
+Both English-speaking and Spanish-speaking operators are available.
 Callers needing information in other languages will be connected to translation service that offers 254 other languages.

-If you've been given a special code through a local community organization for scheduling a COVID-19 vaccination, be sure to input it in the "Accessibility Code" section on My Turn.
-Find more important information about vaccine accessibility codes here below.
+If you've been given a special code through a local community organization for scheduling a COVID-19 vaccination, be sure to input it in the "Access Code" (formerly called an "Accessibility Code") section on My Turn.
+Find more information about vaccine access codes.

-Sign up for notifications and check if you're currently able to make an appointment (if you're a health care worker or 65 and older) through My Turn here.
+Sign up for notifications and check if you're currently able to make an appointment through My Turn.

 The volunteer-run site VaccinateCA shows pharmacies near you that are offering vaccinations.
 You can also see these pharmacies using VaccineFinder, a tool run by Boston Children's Hospital in partnership with the CDC.

 Out of an “abundance of caution” the Food and Drug Administration originally recommended a pause on the use of the Johnson & Johnson/Janssen vaccine in the U.S. on April 13 after a very rare type of blood clot showed up in six women within about two weeks of receiving the vaccination.
 This news came just as California was about to open up COVID-19 vaccine eligibility to all people ages 16 and older.
 If you have questions, here's what you need to know about exactly why this happened: